 Focuses on nutritional needs of the growing, developing human from conception to old age, with particular emphasis on the nutritional needs of infants, children, adolescents, adults, women and aging adults.
-(Prerequisite: BI 259 or permission of the Department Head for Chemistry and Biological Sciences.)
+(Prerequisite: BI 259 or permission of department head of Chemistry and Biological Sciences.)